Adiazhang0426/Adiazhang0426.github.io/_pages/about.md

   - /about.html
 ---
 # About me
 I am a second year master student from Zhejiang University, majoring in Energy Engineering.
-My research interests like industrial image processing including holographic images and microscopic images via deep learning or other techniques.
+My research interests include industrial image processing such as holographic images and microscopic images via deep learning or other techniques.
 You can find my CV here: [Hang Zhang's Curriculum Vitae](../assets/cv.pdf).
 ## Education Background
 * 2022.09 - now, Master, Energy Engineering, Zhejiang University
 * 2018.09 - 2022.06, Bachelor, New Energy Science and Engineering, Zhejiang University